 - 1. The boiler MUST be installed so that the terminal is exposed to external air. - 2.
-It is important that the position of the terminal allows the free passage of air across it at all times. - 3.
-Minimum acceptable spacing from the terminal to obstructions and ventilation openings are specified in Table 3 - 4.
-Where the lowest part of the terminal is fitted less than 2m (6'6") above a balcony, above ground or above a flat roof to which people have access then the terminal MUST be protected by a purpose designed guard.
+It is important that the position of the terminal allows the free passage of air across it at all times. - Minimum acceptable spacing from the terminal to obstructions and ventilation openings are specified in Table 3.